mrzv/saturn/README.md

 * `Ctrl-w`: exits the REPL and doesn't drop into REPL, even if there are more REPL cells or `-i` is provided on the command line.
 * `Ctrl-q`: exits the REPL and terminates execution of the entire notebook.
+* `F10`: aborts execution of the entire notebook and doesn't save it out, even if we are not in `--dry-run` mode.

 ## Screenshots